pistolPeterson/Puzzle-Game-Dev-Pack-Repo/README.md

 - Adding more useful documentation to the code
 - Creating other test scenes
 - Finding issues and bugs
-- Helping optomize and improve the puzzle system
+- Helping optimize and improve the puzzle system